 - recognize substantially equivalent licensure from other jurisdictions;

-- waive application and examination fees for military personnel, veterans, and spouses; and
+- waive application and examination fees for military service members, veterans, and spouses; and

 - assist military spouses with licensure.

 Sign up for email updates regarding the Council and its member boards by completing the form below.
 Fields marked with an “*” are required fields.
 Once you click the submit button, you will receive a confirmation email at the address provided.
 You must confirm your subscription by following the directions in the email before you begin receiving email updates from the agency.